 What Damages are Available in a Wrongful Death Lawsuit?

 The term “damages” refers to a sum of money awarded by a court to compensate someone for an injury or death.
 In Texas, wrongful death damages allows victims to recover many different types of damages, including the death of their deceased family member’s income and financial support, the loss of the deceased family member’s companionship, the loss of an expected inheritance, and mental anguish and suffering.
-The family may be able to recover compensatory damages and punitive or exemplary damages to penalize or punish the defendant for his or her grossly negligent act.
+The family may be able to recover compensatory, punitive, or exemplary damages to penalize the defendant for his or her grossly negligent act.

 An experienced Houston injury lawyer can help your family understand what types of damages you may be able to recover and the process to file a claim.